Ahead of the Complexity Curve: The Barcode Benefit in Education

 - Data Integration — Without the right software behind the scenes, critical barcode data may not make it into school databases.

-Barcodes can help post-secondary institutions stay ahead of the complexity curve by streamlining data capture, storage, and analysis.
+Barcodes can help post-secondary education institutions stay ahead of the complexity curve by streamlining data capture, storage, and analysis.
 To deliver on critical code advantages, however, schools must match format to function and ensure leverage cutting-edge solutions capable of reading less-than-perfect codes.

 Ready to dig deeper into the barcode benefit?
 Check out volume one of our educational eGuide series, On the Straight and Narrow.